 In today’s digitalized era we are way past traditional servers that require manual setups and management.
+Cloud computing has taken the world by storm and is reigning in the hosting industry on a large scale.

 DigitalOcean vs. AWS is a debate as long as time.
 DigitalOcean, a humble yet daring startup plays into its strengths against the established AWS, a market leader by Amazon.